jara001/f1tenth-rules/rules_v3.md

 - Maximum size (e.g., area) of the track.
 - List of used track features.

+### General track notes

+- The surface friction may slightly differ across the track.
+- When the track is delimited by a set of pipes (on top of each other) there might be gaps between them.

 ### Track Features

 A list of possible track features follow.
 Competition rules will specify, which of them (might) apply.